buresjan/meshgen/README.md

   - `.geo` route: set `name="<template>"` and pass template placeholders in `kwargs` (e.g., `lower_angle`, `upper_flare`, …).
 If the template expects `DEFINE_H` and you don’t pass `h`, it is inferred from `resolution`.
   - STL route: set `stl_path="path/to/closed.stl"` and leave `name=None`.
   - `resolution`: longest axis ~ 128*resolution voxels (adjusted to match Trimesh’s voxel grid behavior).
-  - `split`: optional integer to split along the leading axis and process segments in parallel.
+  - `split`: optional integer to segment along the leading axis and stitch a globally filled lattice; `num_processes` controls parallel workers.
-  - `expected_in_outs`: set of boundary tags to apply: any of `{N,E,S,W,B,F}` to label domain walls (see Labels below).
+  - `expected_in_outs`: iterable or dict of boundary tags to apply — any of `{N,E,S,W,B,F}` enables the corresponding domain wall labels (see Labels below).
+Dict inputs use truthy values to toggle faces.
 - Methods:
   - `generate_voxel_mesh()` → computes `voxelized_mesh` as a boolean array.
   - `get_voxel_mesh()` → returns voxel array.